-Simple amendments are reviewed by the IBC Coordinator and approved by the Biological Safety Officer on an interim basis, pending full IBC review.
-The interim approvals are reviewed and approved by the full IBC at the next regular IBC meeting.
+Simple amendments are reviewed by the IBC Manager and approved administratively by the BSO.
 This permits new faculty or staff to immediately begin work with already approved biological materials under an approved PI, or an additional location to be used, immediately after approval by the Biological Safety Officer.
 Similarly, decommissioning of a laboratory (if applicable) may begin immediately following the Biological Safety Officer's approval of the amendment terminating research.